Gino Case

 esteemed than ever, and thus without any shadow, indeed more glorious than

-victory is assured.’
-If no new limitation is applied to his ministerial liberty
+Fr.
+Gino, thus victory is assured.’
+If no new limitation is applied to his

-simply due to the fact that the proven offenses have been prescribed [by the
+ministerial liberty simply due to the fact that the proven offenses have been

-to do harm to those psychologically weak persons who place themselves under his
+able to continue to do harm to those psychologically weak persons who place

 significance.
 It, too, is being examined by the Congregation for the Doctrine